StructuralGenomicsConsortium/CNP18-DENVRdrp-VirtualScreen/README.md

 If you'd like to contact someone to talk about contributing, then write something in an Issue (see the tab above), which is a good way to communicate openly.
 (Issues describe what currently needs doing and act as a discussion forum - you need a Github account but it's super easy and not spammy.
 There's also an email address (chemistry@thesgc.org) you can use to ask questions.
 You can read more about all this in the ["How To" Area](https://github.com/StructuralGenomicsConsortium/Chemistry_TechOps_HowTo/wiki)

 Some of people involved in this CNP:
-Professor Matthew Todd, UCL, Head of Chemistry Networks at the SGC @mattodd
+Professor Matthew Todd, University College London, Head of Chemistry Networks at the SGC @mattodd
-Dr Rebecka Isaksson, UCL, chemistry @RebeckaIsaksson
+Dr Rebecka Isaksson, Univeristy College London, chemistry lead @RebeckaIsaksson
-Dr Peter Brown, UNC, chemistry
+Dr Peter Brown, University North Carolina, project manager
-Dr Konstantin Popov, UNC, computational chemistry
+Dr Konstantin Popov, University North Carolina, computational chemistry
-Dr Anwar Hossain, UNC, chemistry @ahsgc
-Dr Tina Leisner, UNC, biological testing
+Dr Tina Leisner, University North Carolina, biological testing (protein inhibition)
+Dr Jessica Smith, Oregon Health & Science University, biological testing (antiviral assay)
+Dr Anwar Hossain, University North Carolina, compound managment @ahsgc

 [Pharma Champion](https://github.com/StructuralGenomicsConsortium/Chemistry_TechOps_HowTo/wiki/Pharma-Industry-Champions): Vacant.
 The [Sir James Murray Student Champion](https://www.thesgc.org/sgc-open-chemistry-networks/champions-program): vacant